adamovittorio/lazy-graphql/README.md

 ## Development

-Install dependencies with `npm run bootstrap` and compile Typescript with `npm run compile`
+Install dependencies with `npm run bootstrap` and compile Typescript with `npm run compile`.